atiouajni/DemoBankTemplate/readme.md

 | secondmicroservice | Nodejs | Entry point for ACME App.
 Expose an HTTP Server |

 # Requirements
  - Openshift 4.5+ (Installed and configured)
  - oc cli

 # Setup
+This paragraph is used to describe how to configure your machine or server to be able to launch the installation procedure.
+Setup can be different regarding which type of installation will be used.

 # Installation